ismael-miguel/mariogolf/README.md

 `BY` receives input and turns into negative numbers, then places the quine.<br>
 `YB` places the quine and then it is turned into negative numbers.

+##Comments

+Comments must be in a line on its own.
+They can start with any character except the characters.

+Example:

+    Mario can make tiny `cat` programs:
+    M|O
+    # isn't required to be the first character, and may be nowhere!

+Only the first valid sequence of identifiers with a pipe will be ran:

+    Mario can make more tiny `cat` programs:
+    M|O
+    Y|;|O <-- won't run!

 ## Return sequences

 You are required to use a return sequence.